pruizf/anja/README.md

 - Many more details about this are given in the [project's site](https://sites.google.com/site/spanishenjambment/annotation-and-result-format)

-- In the output folder (see _data/sample/out/out_) in the repository, you'll see an individual file for each input file, besides aggregated results for the complete batch.
+- In the output folder (see _data/sample/out/out_ in the repository) you'll see an individual file for each input file, besides aggregated results for the complete batch.

 - The aggregated files contain (by default) the batch name and _corpus_results_ in their name.
 Several formats are output:
     - **.txt**: raw output (can be used for grepping), containing poem-line and enjambment tags (if any)